kitbagjs/router/docs/core-concepts/route-params.md

 ])
 ```

-If you're using `createParam`, you can also assign a default value with the 2nd argument.
+You can also assign a default value with the 2nd argument of `createParam`.

 ```ts
 const sortParam = createParam({